fadelsh22/someProjects/README.md

 # someProjects
-One reop that has several projects
+One reop that has some of my projects